santiberis/Python-Learning-Journey/Basics/IntermediatePython.md

 # Build a for loop from scratch
 for room in house:
     print("the " + room[0] + " is " + str(room[1]) + " sqm")

+Officially finished intermediate python, did not learn anything new today but i don't want to lose my streak